 Consequently, building an effective cooling system is a top priority for laptop manufacturers.
 It has to be very powerful, which results in a lot of noise.
 People often compare it to a jet taking off.

-Based on the pros and cons of gaming laptops for normal use we’ve just discussed, here are my overall recommendations on who will benefit from getting one and who won’t.
+Based on the pros and cons of gaming laptops for normal use we’ve just discussed, here are my recommendations on who will benefit from getting one and who won’t.